MansMeg/IntroML/README.md

 Each assignment will be graded and evaluated within 10 working days.

 ### Machine Learning, AI and ethics
-A guest lecture will be given on AI and ethics by [Karim Jebari](https://www.iffs.se/en/research/researchers/karim-jebari/).
+A guest lecture will be given on AI and ethics by [Karim Jebari](https://www.iffs.se/en/research/researchers/karim-jebari/) and [Holli Sargeant](https://www.law.cam.ac.uk/people/research-students/h-sargeant/79151).

 ## Course Project
-The last two weeks will focus on a course project where 2-3 students choose their data and create a supervised machine learning predictor for a real-world dataset.
+The last two weeks will focus on a course project where 2-3 students choose their data and create a supervised machine learning predictive model for a real-world dataset.

 You can find details and instructions on the project work [here](https://github.com/MansMeg/IntroML/blob/master/project/).